AlbertoDSosa/ngbp-material/README.md

 (which contains our build requirements) from `package.json` and install everything needed into a folder called `node_modules/`.

-There are many Bower packages used by `ngBoilerplate`, like Twitter Bootstrap and Angular UI, which are listed in `bower.js`.
-To install them into the `vendor/` directory, simply run:
+There are many Bower packages used by `ngMaterial-bp`, like Angular Material, which are listed in `bower.js`.
+To install them into the
+`vendor/` directory, simply run:

 ```sh